Baked Eggs Skillet with Avocado and Spicy Tomatoes (Video)

 Baked Eggs Skillet with Avocado and Spicy Tomatoes!

-I’m always looking for new low-carb breakfast ideas, and recently when I had avocados in the fridge that needed to get used I came up with this Baked Eggs Skillet with Avocado and Spicy Tomatoes.
-If you’re wondering why my avocados were in the fridge, back in 2009 I shared a life-changing discovery that ripe avocados will stop ripening and last for several days longer if you store them in the fridge.
+Today I’m sharing Baked Eggs Skillet with Avocado and Spicy Tomatoes for a Friday Favorites recommendation, and if you haven’t tried this tasty breakfast with spicy tomatoes and avocados, I highly recommend it!
+I’m always a fan of Low-Carb Breakfasts with Avocado, and this is something I came up with years ago when I had avocados in the fridge that needed to be used.
+And if you’re wondering why my avocados were in the fridge, back in 2009 I shared a life-changing discovery that ripe avocados will stop ripening and last for several days longer if you store them in the fridge.

 Please tell me I’m not the only one who can’t resist those bags of avocados at Costco and then has a hard time remembering to use them?
 If you have the same problem, this trick of putting avocados in the fridge will really help!
-I’m totally in favor of avocado for breakfast, and this was a quick and delicious breakfast for two that only needs about 10 minutes in the oven.
+This was a quick and delicious breakfast that makes two generous servings and only needs about 10 minutes in the oven.

-Personally I think Baked Eggs Skillet with Avocado and Spicy Tomatoes would make a delicious Meatless Monday meal for breakfast, lunch, or dinner.
-If you don’t care if it’s gluten-free or low-carb you could eat it with something like low-carb tortillas or whole wheat toast, but I just ate it alone, with a generous sprinkling of Green Tabasco Sauce.
-(To see more meatless recipe ideas, you can use either the label Meatless Monday or Vegetarian Recipes in the recipe index or visit my Meatless Monday Pinterest board.
+I also think Baked Eggs Skillet with Avocado and Spicy Tomatoes would make a delicious meatless meal for breakfast, lunch, or dinner.
+If you don’t care if it’s gluten-free or low-carb you could eat it with something like low-carb tortillas or whole wheat toast, but I just ate it alone, with a generous sprinkling of Green Tabasco Sauce (affiliate link).

-Before you start simmering the tomatoes, preheat the oven to 400F/200C and break 4 eggs into individual dishes and let them come to room temperature on the counter.
-(This is important or the yolks will get too done if you start with cold eggs.)
-I used these Ro-Tel tomatoes to make this recipe, and in case anyone is wondering, Ro-Tel has not paid me to use their tomatoes and they have no idea I’m sharing this photo.
-I will say that the Ro-Tel tomatoes are pretty spicy, so if you’re making this for kids I might use plain tomatoes with a little hot sauce added.
-The Ro-Tel can is smaller than usual canned tomatoes, so you’ll have to simmer a little longer to cook away the liquid if you make that switch.
+- I used original style Ro-Tel Tomatoes (affiliate link) to make this recipe, and in case anyone is wondering, Ro-Tel has not paid me to use their tomatoes.
+The Ro-Tel tomatoes are pretty spicy, so if you’re making this for kids I’d use plain tomatoes with a little hot sauce.
+(The Ro-Tel can is smaller than canned tomatoes, so you’ll have to simmer a little longer to cook away the liquid.)

 More Eggs and Tomatoes to Enjoy: